Almost all of the zeros of the Riemann zeta-function are on the critical line: Employing the translation

-We now employ a generalization of Selberg's construction~\cite{PreobSel46} to approximate the function $\lambda(s+\ds)$ by a Dirichlet polynomial on a set which has the measure at least $(1-\epsilon(\alpha))T$, where $\epsilon(\alpha)>0$ can be made arbitrarily small by choosing $\alpha>0$ arbitrarily large.
+We now employ a generalization of Selberg's construction~\cite{PreobSel46} to approximate the function $\lambda(s+\ds)$ by a Dirichlet polynomial on a set which has the measure at least $(1-\alpha^{1-C(1-\epsilon)})T$, where $\alpha>0$ grows with $T$ sufficiently slowly.